-In the morning visit Dhephyudonma Gompa (4060m) which takes about 4-5 hrs.
+In the morning, we will visit Dhephyudonma Gompa (4060m), which takes about 4-5 hrs.
 Continue towards Mu Gompa.
-Mu Gompa is the largest monastery in the region and is located at the highest and most remote point of Tsum Valley.
-The route takes us through yak pastures and through typical dry and arid Trans Himalayan Terrain.
+Mu Gompa is the largest monastery in the region and is located at the highest and most remote point of the Tsum Valley.
+The route takes us through yak pastures and typical dry and arid Trans Himalayan Terrain.
 Overnight at Mu Gumpa.

 Day 11: Mu Gompa - Rachen Gompa(3240m/5hrs)

-After breakfast, we will head towards Rachen Gompa; a nunnery following the trails.
-It is situated in the Shiar Khola Valley in the foothills of the mountains that border Nepal and Tibet.
+After breakfast, we will head towards Rachen Gompa, a nunnery following the trails.
+It is situated in the Shiar Khola Valley in the foothills of the mountains bordering Nepal and Tibet.
 We return down the valley through Chhule and continue down as far as Phurba.
 Walking on the east bank of the Siyar Khola and crossing flat boulder-covered plains following the power lines to Rachen Gompa.
 Overnight in Rachen Gompa.

 Day 12: Rachen Gompa – Dumje(2460m/5-6hrs)